 David Ball earned his Doctorat en Littérature Générale et Comparée from the Université de Paris-III (Sorbonne Nouvelle) in 1971, his Licence ès Lettres from the Université de Paris (Sorbonne) in 1964, and retired from Smith College as Professor Emeritus of French and Comparative Literature in 2002.

-Since then, Ball has published articles on writing in France in May '68 (in French Politics, Culture and Society), under German occupation (one in French, in Raison Présente); on a contemporary British poet (Tom Raworth) and an American one (Anne Sexton); and on francophone literature (the latter with Nicole Ball).
+Since then, Ball has published articles on the art of translation (English versions of Oscar Wilde's French "Salomé"), writing in France in May '68 (in French Politics, Culture and Society) and under German occupation (one in French, in Raison Présente); on a contemporary British poet (Tom Raworth) and an American one (Anne Sexton); and on francophone literature (the latter with Nicole Ball).

 He has published ten book-length translations since retirement, including Jean Guéhenno's Diary of the Dark Years 1940-1944 (Oxford University Press), which he also edited, annotated and introduced—work supported by a Mellon Emeritus fellowship.
 The Diary of the Dark Years won the 2014 French-American Foundation/Florence Gould Foundation translation prize for non-fiction.